TosbackCgusBridge-Bot/CGUs-versions/Freeze/Privacy Policy.md

 Sites Covered by This Policy: www.freeze.com, www.screensaver.com, , www.music-oasis.com, www.wallpapers.com, www.sonicdownloads.net, www.facepaintapp.com, www.intunemp3.com, www.tweativity.com, www.video-buzz.com, www.favdownloads.com, www.clipartcastle.com, www.worldoffreegames.com, www.eztocreate.com and other sites we own that post a link to this Privacy Policy (collectively "Sites").
 This Privacy Policy also applies to our desktop software (collectively "Products").
 This Privacy Policy may also apply to new Sites and Products we develop.

 **Overview of Our Policy**
-We supply free entertainment software including screensavers, and wallpapers for your Desktop on our Sites.
-(We refer to our software and Products throughout this agreement as our Services).
+We supply services and software such as screensavers, computer utilities, music players and wallpapers for your computing device on our Sites.
+(We refer to our software and Products throughout this agreement as our "Services").

 We offer our Services to you in exchange for your agreement to receive e-mail, view promotions, advertisements, or participate in other offers.
 We also offer you the opportunity to download third-party software.